Molecular dynamics simulations reveal internal tension in native state collagen fibrils: Appendices

-The supporting information contains supplementary figures showing the detail evolution of internal stresses (i) in an ensemble of replica; (ii) with the OPLS force field; and (iii) with temperature.
+The supporting information contains supplementary figures showing the detail evolution of internal stresses (i) in an ensemble of replicas; (ii) with the OPLS-AA force-field; and (iii) with temperature.
 The data serves as a verification of the molecular model.